apereo/apereo.github.io/_posts/cas/2017-02-02-cas51-authn-handlers.md

 First step is to define the skeleton for the authentication handler itself.
 This is the core principal component whose job is to declare support for a given type of credential only to then attempt validate it and produce a successful result.
 The core parent component from which all handlers extend is the `AuthenticationHandler` interface.

-With the assumption that the type of credentials used here deal with the traditional username and password, noteed by the infamous `UsernamePasswordCredential` below, a more appropriate skeleton to define for a custom authentication handler may seem like the following:
+With the assumption that the type of credentials used here deal with the traditional username and password, noted by the infamous `UsernamePasswordCredential` below, a more appropriate skeleton to define for a custom authentication handler may seem like the following:

 ```java
 public class MyAuthenticationHandler extends AbstractUsernamePasswordAuthenticationHandler {